metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 ```

 `redeem()` is called to initiate the withdrawal of the underlying NFT token IDs
 of the supplied node passes.
-The node passes are burned, while the token IDs
+The node passes are burned, and the token IDs are
-are set aside for withdrawal while the redemption is in process.
+set aside for withdrawal while the redemption is in process.

 ```mermaid
 sequenceDiagram